 The biggest change happened in January 2014 when the magazines were re-branded and VantagePoint was launched.
 At that point, Midhurst and Petworth were added to the Haslemere issue and in April 2014 the Dorking issue was launched.
 In October 2016, East and West Horsley join the Guildford issue and Leatherhead added to the Dorking issue, taking the total circulation to more than 119,000 copies every month.

-In addition, we have more than 12,000 e-newsletter subscribers and also promote our customers and community events via our various social media channels.
+In addition, we have just under 13,000 e-newsletter subscribers and also promote our customers and community events via our various social media channels.

 The company is based in Godalming, right in the middle of the VantagePoint circulation area, enabling it to easily interact with local businesses, charities and organisations.